I listened to an interview the other day…

 - Moody or irritable

-- Puffy or bloated (usually with unexplainable weight gain
+- Puffy or bloated, often with weight gain you can’t quite explain

-- Stuck, even if you’re doing “everything right”
+- Stuck, even when you’re doing “everything right”

-That’s why when it comes to liver health and lymphatic flow, movement, hydration, and deep breathing aren’t fluff — they’re non-negotiables!
+That’s why, for liver health and lymph flow, movement, hydration and deep breathing aren’t fluff — they’re non-negotiables!

 Final Thoughts: You Don’t Need to Fix Everything at Once

 In midlife, you don’t need a total overhaul.
-Your body is simply adapting — and with the right food, movement, rest, and gentle support, it will find balance again.
+Your body is simply adapting — and with the right food, movement, rest and gentle support, it will find its balance again.

 Just start with one thing!